 Our Hydrographic Survey Unit has the capability to perform sidescan, multibeam, and single beam surveys using vessels from our Floating Plant Unit.
 Its main duties include:

-- Dredging measurement and payment surveys associated with contracted construction to measure the amount of excavated, deposited, and/or placed material in subsurface areas.
+These are associated with contracted construction to measure the amount of excavated, deposited, and/or placed material in subsurface areas.
 These surveys also include investigative studies used for preparing contract bid documents and for directly monitoring and measuring subsequent contract performance, payment, and acceptance.

-- Project Condition Surveys to determine the present condition of coastal and inland navigation channels, navigation locks, underwater features, river or flood control structures, or beach/bank erosion protection structures.
+These determine the present condition of coastal and inland navigation channels, navigation locks, underwater features, river or flood control structures, or beach/bank erosion protection structures.
 These surveys are used to determine if project conditions have changed enough to warrant future construction or maintenance activities, if additional condition surveys are required at more frequent intervals, or if a greater survey coverage density is necessary.

-- Underwater obstruction or condition surveys detect the existence and extent of obstructions to the safe use of waterways.
+These detect the existence and extent of obstructions to the safe use of waterways.

 (USACE EM 1110-2-1003, 2002)